 - Make sure you allow your bamboo floors to acclimate for three days in your home before installation.
 This will prevent some of the contracting and expanding that may cause the floor to squeak.

-- If you have to go below your subfloor know ahead of time you’re going to run into a lot of spider webs and old cobwebs, it’s just the nature of the beast.
+- If you have to go below your subfloor, know ahead of time you’re going to run into a lot of spider webs and old cobwebs; it’s just the nature of the beast.
 So best to wear old clothing and a mask and hat.

 - If you find that you have to use the glue to fill the gaps, make sure to stay off your floor until the glue is allowed to dry completely.

 The above steps should help you locate the culprit and fix it relatively simply.
-And, if you’re getting ready to install new bamboo floors in your home, make sure to take all of the necessary steps to do a proper installation.
+And, if you’re getting ready to install something new in your home, make sure to take all of the necessary steps to do a proper installation.
 This will ensure you never have to deal with squeaks in the first place.

 James is your friendly neighborhood content writer here at the Green Living Blog.
 With a passion for all things sustainable, he’s your go-to guru for everything eco-friendly.
 Armed with a treasure trove of wisdom about sustainable living, recycling, and environmentally conscious practices, James is on a mission.
 He’s here to make sure you not only protect your family but also keep Mother Earth smiling. 😊🌎 When he’s not busy sharing eco-friendly insights, James can often be found teaching his cat that compost bins make the purr-fect hideaway. 🐱♻️ Join James on his quest to uncover the secrets of defeating wasteful habits while leaving the lightest footprint on our precious planet’s ecosystem.